Jdiazb93/rt-chat/README.md

 npm run dev
 ```

+# PS
+In order for this to work, you need to update the .env on the client folder, using the google credentials that you can generate, those credentials are not available.

 # To use the app

 After that we are running both services, we can go to the [APP](http://localhost:3000) <--- Client